Helpful Education Tools

 Olivarez Bees, (www.OHBEES.com) Orland, California - Queen Bees available year round : 877.865.0298

-Wild Bee Honey Farm / The Oregon Bee Store, Eagle Point, Oregon: www.oregonbeestore.com
+Wild Bee Honey Farm / The Oregon Bee Store, Eagle Point, Oregon (full service): www.oregonbeestore.com

-We advocate using a Langstroth Hive although there are other types of hives.
-This type of hive makes it easier to adhere to best practices in beekeeping.
-Some of the other types are a Skep, Warre and Topbar Hive.
+We teach using a Langstroth Hive although there are other types of hives.
+Some of the other types are:

-It is also imperative that you have adequate forage for your bees and enough water to keep the plants in bloom.
+It is imperative that you have adequate forage for your bees and enough water to keep the plants in bloom.
 Further these must be blooms that they (not you) like - in enough quantity and diversity that the bees will be adquately nourished.
 There must be lots of blooms in each season: Spring, Summer and Fall (click here to go to Xerces Society's excellent plant list for your bioregion).
+Click Here to go to additional resources.
+Bees will forage in a 2 to 5 mile range which means that if you are in range of agrochemicals, the Bees and Honey will likely be affected in some way.
+Look for lands that are not tilled and avoid those "protected" with agrochemicals, if possible.

 If you don't already have information about pesticides, fungucides, herbicides, and their effects, you will need to read up so that you can be proactive in advocating for your bees.
-If you have neighbors using pesticides it may be helpful to find out what they are using and what time of the day they use it.
+If you have neighbors using pesticides it may be helpful to find out what they are using and what time of the day and date they use it.
+You may need to keep your bees confined for a period of time providing that they have adequate air flow and are not likely to overheat.

 You are best off with two hives so that in case one fails, you may be able to rescue the failing hive with stores from the other (if doing so does not put the stronger hive at risk).
 Hence, the supplies (which reflect the needs for hives which are growing and maturing) would include the following: